⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 Plan your route ahead

 Know your route before you leave.
-Identify well-lit streets, open businesses, and police stations along the way.
+Identify well-lit streets and busy areas.

 💡